MicrosoftDocs/cloud-adoption-framework/docs/manage/azure-management-guide/inventory.md

 Each of the previous steps helps establish inventory and visibility.

-## Operator Transparency Logs
+## Microsoft Cloud for Sovereignty transparency logs

-As part of [Microsoft Cloud for Sovereingty](/industry/sovereignty/) transparency logs of when Microsoft engineers accessed your resources, to assist with sovereign compliance and other regulatory requirements.
+If you're using Microsoft Cloud for Sovereignty, [transparency logs](/industry/sovereignty/transparency-logs) can be used to understand when Microsoft engineers accessed your resources, which helps with sovereign compliance and other regulatory requirements.

 ### Learn more